JustinPaoletta/my_portfolio/docs/DEPENDABOT.md

 #### What Gets Auto-Merged?

-The workflow automatically approves and merges:
+The workflow automatically enables auto-merge for:

 - ✅ **Patch updates** (1.0.0 → 1.0.1) - All dependencies
 - ✅ **Minor updates** (1.0.0 → 1.1.0) - All dependencies